-BCBSM, HealthPartners, and PreferredOne provide certain administrative services in connection with the Plan.
+BlueCross BlueShield of Minnesota (BCBSM), HealthPartners, and PreferredOne provide certain administrative services in connection with the Plan.
 As external administrators, BCBSM, HealthPartners, and PreferredOne are referred to as the Claims Administrators.
-CVS Caremark is the Claims Administrator for the pharmacy benefits.
+CVS Caremark is the Claims Administrator for the pharmacy benefits regardless of which Administrator You select.
 The Claims Administrator may arrange for additional parties to provide certain administrative services, including claim processing services, subrogation, utilization management, medical management, and complaint resolution assistance.
 The Claims Administrator has the discretionary authority to determine a Member's entitlement to benefits under the terms of the Plan including the authority to determine the amount of payment for claims submitted and to constitute the terms of each Plan.
 However, the Claims Administrator may not make modifications or amendments to the Employee Plan.
 Eligible services are covered only when Medically Necessary for the Treatment of a Member.
 Decisions about medical necessity, restrictions on access, and appropriateness of Treatment are made by the Claims Administrator's medical director or their designee.

-B. Summary of Benefits ("SB")
+B. Summary of Benefits (SB)

-This SB is Your description of the Group Health Plan ("this Plan").
+This SB is Your description of the Group Health Plan (this Plan).
 It describes the Plan's benefits and limitations for Your health care coverage.
 Please read this entire SB carefully.
-Many of its provisions are interrelated; reading just one or two provisions may give You incomplete information regarding Your rights and responsibilities under the Plan.
+Many of its provisions are interrelated; reading just one or two provisions may give You incomplete information regarding Your rights and responsibilities under the

+Plan.
 Many of the terms used in the SB have special meanings and are specifically defined in the SB and are capitalized.